kerpsondev/mLicense-SDK/README.md

 ```
 <br>

-Once LicenseUtilities is added, we can move on to creating an instance of MLicense.
+Once mLicense-SDK is added, we can move on to creating an instance of MLicense.
 ```java
 MLicense license = MLicense.builder()
     .key(API_KEY)